TRACK RULES Updated

 POINTS AND PAYOUTS

-After the main event top three cars must go directly to scales.
-Refer to timing booth per class to identify the the top three (3) finishers, if necessary.
-Finishing points are number of cars x2 Diminishing by 2 points by finishing order Passing points are 1 per position gained.
+After the main event, the top three cars must go directly to the scales or any other area as determined by the Pit Boss.
+If necessary, refer to the timing booth per class to identify the top three (3) finishers.
+Finishing points are number of cars x2 Diminishing by 2 points by finishing order Passing points are 1 per position gained, if eligible.

 Any driver who does not obey the Flag Rules will be subject to disqualification and/or fined.
 Light signals are also used; drivers should have a definite understanding concerning signals and flags before the race.